agronholm/apscheduler/docs/index.rst

-                                 (due to high CPU load for example) by an amount of seconds equal to or less than this value, then it will still be executed. daemonic                True     Controls whether the scheduler thread is daemonic or not.
+                                 (due to high CPU load for example) by an amount of seconds equal to or less than this value, then it will still be executed. coalesce                False    Roll several pending executions of jobs into one daemonic                True     Controls whether the scheduler thread is daemonic or not.